(Tutorial for beginners)

 You can do it either manually or by simply running the code below

-NOTE: Set the first value of subdivisions to 16 / 32 / 64 in the command above based on whatever you have set it in the cfg file.
-Also, to use “sed” or other Unix commands in Windows, you need to install them either using Cygwin or GnuWin32.
+NOTE: Set the first value of subdivisions to 16 / 32 / 64 above in the command above based on whatever you have set it in the cfg file.

 Run detector on an image

-Upload an image to a folder named mask_test_images on your desktop.
+Upload an image to a folder names mask_test_images on your desktop.

 Run your custom detector on an image with this command.
 (The thresh flag sets the minimum accuracy required for object detection)